vtex-apps/search/docs/README.md

 ## App behavior: Improving search experience

-To improve the user's search experience in stores where the VTEX Intelligent Search engine is supported, the app have the following options:
+To improve the user's search experience in stores where the Intelligent Search engine is supported, the app have the following options:

 - **Stores using Universal Analytics (UA)**:

-  The Search app provides blocks that, when rendered as components, will improve the user's search experience in stores where the VTEX Intelligent Search engine is supported.
+  The Search app provides blocks that, when rendered as components, will improve the user's search experience in stores where the Intelligent Search engine is supported.

    These components use `_q` as the query-string for the search term, meaning that if you want to track user searches in these components, you will need to add the `_q` query-string to the store's Google Analytics.
 To activate this behavior, refer to [Set up Site Search](https://support.google.com/analytics/answer/1012264?hl=en#zippy=%2Cin-this-article) Google's documentation.